worldofprasanna/showcase-terraform-k8s/TerraformGuide.md

 Each resource is placed under its own folder.
 Reason: I do not want to run few resources always (eg: EKS - as it will incur charges) and I want to destroy it as a whole when I complete my testing.

+Now there are scripts to perform these operations, instead of manually going into the folder and doing the operation.

+Check the files [infrastructure_provisioning/deployer/install.sh](infrastructure_provisioning/deployer/install.sh) and [infrastructure_provisioning/deployer/delete.sh](infrastructure_provisioning/deployer/delete.sh)

+To know about the repository and structure use the below information.

 1. Create the VPCs
 ```
 cd infrastructure_provisioning/vpc